Key highlights

 PrestaShop provides around 4,000 modules, which is impressive.

 WooCommerce offers access to over 59,000 plugins and 12,000 WordPress themes, allowing for extensive customization.
-From design tweaks to advanced eCommerce features, there’s a plugin for almost anything you need—including functionalities you might not have initially considered.
+From design tweaks to advanced eCommerce features, there’s a plugin for almost anything you need, including functionalities you might not have initially considered.

-A word of caution: not all WordPress plugins are compatible with WooCommerce.
+A word of caution: Not all WordPress plugins are compatible with WooCommerce.
 Always check reviews and compatibility notes before installing a WordPress plugin to avoid issues with your store’s functionality.

 WooCommerce vs PrestaShop: Marketing and SEO